awtrix/AWTRIX2.0-Docs/en-en/settings.md

 Either enter your desired color in the format rgb(R,G,B) or use the colorpicker on the right side

 **Brightness**
-Here the brightness of the matrix is defined.
+Here the brightness of the matrix is defined (0-100%).
 Please note: The brighter the matrix, the more power is consumed and the warmer it becomes.

 !> The matrix can consume up to 75 watts at highest brightness level and completely white pixels!
 To avoid excessive heat development, a **maximum** brightness of 75% is recommended.